One of SAP Web IDE’s main features is deploying applications to SAP Cloud Platform.

-The build artifacts are then deployed to HCP and represent the productive and more efficient version of the application.
+The build artifacts are then deployed to SCP and represent the productive and more efficient version of the application.
 It does not reflect the project’s source files.
 The application is then ready for testing or productive use.

-Wait, where did my HCP Git go?
+Wait, where did my SCP Git go?

 The application’s source code should be managed and collaborated with other developers using the great tools of Git – merging, conflict resolution, versioning and more.

-- Create a project in Web IDE
+- Create a project in SAP Web IDE

-- View the created repository details (you can also clone it to Web IDE) and locate the repository URL.
+- View the created repository details (you can also clone it to SAP Web IDE) and locate the repository URL.
 For more information, see Creating a Repository.

 - Initialize your local Git repository and connect it to the remote Git repository using the URL you obtained from the cockpit.